 “We’ve lost Derek.
 Actually properly lost him”

 What?
 How can you lose an old man for fucks sake?
 Oh and in case you’re wondering, Derek is the real name of the character otherwise known on this here blog as ‘Sean Connery’s Stunt Man’.
 The father of ‘Indy’.
 And he’d been mislaid.
 Disappeared.
+Lost.
 Which even by our standards, is pretty special.

 Soon though it’s pretty clear this isn’t just some normal fuck up.
 His digs are less than 50 yards away from the boozer, across the road.
 He can’t have missed it, surely??
 With no mobile to call, we’ve no way of contacting him and there’s no sign of him back at the rooms.
 Us three decide to head from our place on the Uni campus into town as we’re the closest to it and meanwhile the others get the security team to come down their way and check the CCTV.
 We hit the main drag just as it starts to piss down, and having already got pretty damp walking over there we take refuge in Burger King, grab a bite and make a plan of where to search from.

 The rain eases and we begin our check of a couple of boozers we’d mentioned in passing earlier as possible starting venues for the nights festivities, thinking Derek might have picked up on it and headed there to await our arrival.
 Nothing.
 We try 3-4 other randoms nearby just in case, but also draw a blank.
 Back over at the New Bridge, the gang have had a look at the CCTV at their digs which clearly shows our man leaving the rooms and heading directly over the road to the pub.
 This is fucking odd!
 Mainly as there’s only really two ways to go from there, which is either along the main road and into town or down to the Quayside like earlier today.
 They’ve also gone and checked a couple of places in the opposite direction to be sure he’s not just lost his bearings.
 As the rain again begins to pile down, the three of us decide to get a cab down to the Bridge Tavern and work our way back up to the New Bridge.
 Here we sweep every bar we can find as well as checking every side street we see in case there’s a gaff we didn’t know about that might sell a particularly tasty pint of stout to tempt old Del in with.
-Again we draw a blank and begin the walk back up to meet the others, where the decision has been made to call the Police.
+Again we draw a blank and begin the walk back up to meet the others, where the decision has now been made to call the Police.
 By the time we arrive, five-oh are on the scene, sitting outside the pub in their van where a couple of the boys are filling them in with everything they know.
-Which to be honest, is pretty much the square root of fuck all.
+Which to be honest, is pretty much the square root of fuck all so far.
 Pissing wet through, Belly, Robbo and I head inside to dry off and get a beer whilst we decide what to do next.

 It’s now 8pm.